d2l-ai/d2l-en/chapter_linear-networks/api.md

 ```

 :begin_tab:`mxnet`
-You may notice that `Module` is a subclass of `nn.Block`, the base class of a neural network in Gluon.
+You may notice that `Module` is a subclass of `nn.Block`,
+the base class of a neural network in Gluon.
 It provides convenient features to handle neural networks.
-For example, if we define a `forward` method, such as `forward(self, X)`, then for an instance `a` we can invoke this function by `a(X)`.
+For example, if we define a `forward` method,
+such as `forward(self, X)`,
+then for an instance `a` we can invoke this function by `a(X)`.
 This works since it calls the `forward` method in the built-in `__call__` method.
 You can find more details and examples about `nn.Block` in :numref:`sec_model_construction`.
 :end_tab:

 :begin_tab:`pytorch`
-You may notice that `Module` is a subclass of `nn.Module`, the base class of neural network in PyTorch.
+You may notice that `Module` is a subclass of `nn.Module`,
+the base class of neural network in PyTorch.
 It provides convenient features to handle neural networks.
-For example, if we define a `forward` method, such as `forward(self, X)`, then for an instance `a` we can invoke this function by `a(X)`.
+For example, if we define a `forward` method, such as `forward(self, X)`,
+then for an instance `a` we can invoke this function by `a(X)`.
 This works since it calls the `forward` method in the built-in `__call__` method.
 You can find more details and examples about `nn.Block` in :numref:`sec_model_construction`.
 :end_tab:

 :begin_tab:`tensorflow`
-You may notice that `Module` is a subclass of `tf.keras.Model`, the base class of neural network in TensorFlow.
+You may notice that `Module` is a subclass of `tf.keras.Model`,
+the base class of neural network in TensorFlow.
 It provides convenient features to handle neural networks.
 For example, it invokes the `call` method in the built-in `__call__` method.
 Here we redirect `call` to the `forward` function, saving its arguments as a class attribute.
 We do this to make our code more similar to other framework implementations.
 :end_tab:

 ##  Data

 The `DataModule` class is the base class for data.
-Quite frequently the `__init__` method is used to prepare the data.
+Quite frequently, the `__init__` method is used to prepare the data.
 This includes downloading and preprocessing if needed.
 The `train_dataloader` returns the data loader for the training dataset.
 A data loader is a (Python) generator that yields a data batch each time it is used.
 This batch is then fed into the `training_step` method of `Module` to compute the loss.
 There is an optional `val_dataloader` to return the validation dataset loader.
-It behaves in the same manner, except that it yields data batches for the `validation_step` method in `Module`.
+It behaves in the same manner, except that it yields
+data batches for the `validation_step` method in `Module`.

 ```{.python .input}
 %%tab all